kguyaux/timestables/README.md

 First the question will fly into place, after that the cyphers start falling, at a speed depending on the difficulty-value (displayed as 'speed': in the top).
 You have to type quickly, and confirm the answer with ENTER, otherwise the cyphers will fall into the all-destructing laser-beam.. and you will loose a life.
-When an answer is icorrect, points will be given.
+When an answer is correct, points will be given.
 The amount of points gained with each correct answer, is based on difficulty.
 The game has no end.
 The goal is to gather as much pints as possible.
 Good Luck & Have fun!